 Highlights include establishing an Infection Prevention Compliance Supervisor Role on each production, taking temperatures on set, providing personal protective equipment and staggering meals.

-Montana is reopening for filming on a limited basis, provided filmmakers follow general state COVID guidelines for social distancing.
 Production permits are considered on a case-by-case basis, in particular for public lands and federal agencies.
 National park permits are discouraged at this time but will be considered, again case-by-case.

 The state asks producers to be particularly cognizant of Native American communities that may be especially vulnerable to the spread of COVID-19.
 Production must get approval from tribal administrations for shooting in these communities.